 As of December 2017, the BBB has closed 8 complaints against Collection Bureau Services in the preceding 3 years, with 3 complaints closed in the past 12 months.
 Most of these complaints alleged problems with billing and collections.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has received 16 complaints about CBS.
 Justia lists at least 4 cases of civil litigation involving CBS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CBS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In April 2004, in the Supreme Court of the State of Montana, a judge issued an Opinion in a case in which Collection Bureau Services, challenged an earlier decision that had found them guilty of violating the Montana Collection Act (MCA) and the Fair Debt Collection Practices Act (FDCPA).
 In the initial case, the plaintiff had issued eight bad checks in amounts ranging from $10.20 to $25.00 to merchants such as Pizza Hut and the Golden Spur.
 The total amount of all bad checks was $148.96.
 The businesses who received the checks hired CBS to collect the delinquent amounts, and Collection Bureau Services, sent the plaintiff eight separate letters—one for each check.
 Each letter demanded payment for the face value of the check plus a $30.00 collection fee, so that the total amount the plaintiff owed CBS was $388.96.
 Subsequently, CBS sent the plaintiff a single letter demanding payment for the entire amount.
 This letter included the following language: